2018 Colorado Senate election

 The 2018 Colorado State Senate elections took place as part of the biennial United States elections.
 Colorado voters elected state senators in 17 of the 35 districts in the state senate.
 State senators serve four-year terms in the Colorado State Senate.
 The Colorado Reapportionment Commission provides a statewide map of the state Senate here, and individual district maps are available from the U.S. Census here.

-A primary election on June 26, 2018 determined which candidates appeared on the November 6 general election ballot.
+A primary election on June 26, 2018, determined which candidates appeared on the November 6 general election ballot.
 Primary election results can be obtained from the Colorado Secretary of State's website.

 Following the 2016 state Senate elections, Republicans maintained effective control of the Senate with 18 members.
 Democratic state Senator Cheri Jahn switched from Democrat to unaffiliated on December 29, 2017.
 However, Sen. Jahn decided to still caucus with Democrats.
-In the 2018 election, Republicans defended 10 seats while Democrats defended 6 seats with Jahn's 1 Independent seat up for grabs.
+In the 2018 election, Republicans defended 10 seats, while Democrats defended six seats, with Jahn's one Independent seat up for grabs.

-To claim control of the chamber from Republicans, the Democrats needed to net 1 Senate seat while electing a Democrat to the Independent seat.
-The Democratic candidate won the Independent seat while Democrats netted 2 additional seats, giving the party majority status in the chamber.
+To claim control of the chamber from Republicans, the Democrats needed to net one Senate seat while electing a Democrat to the Independent seat.
+The Democratic candidate won the Independent seat, while Democrats netted two additional seats, giving the party majority status in the chamber.
+The results ultimately led to Democrats gaining a political trifecta for the first time since 2014.

+Background

+Heading to the 2018 elections, Republicans held a one-seat majority in the Senate and sought to defend their very narrow majority in the election.
+Democrats had not held the state Senate since 2014, and aimed at flipping it to potentially achieve a political trifecta, as Democrats were expected to retain control of the state House, and gubernatorial nominee Jared Polis was considered the frontrunner heading up to the polls.

+Five Senate seats were considered vital to determine the political balance of the Senate and even the political outlook of the state.
+Democratic women dubbed the "Fab Five" were running to defend or win these five competitive districts.
+Incumbent Republicans Tim Neville and Beth Humenik were seen as the most vulnerable, as both narrowly won their races in 2014, and they represented districts which Democratic presidential nominee Hillary Clinton won in 2016.